telerik/xaml-docs/controls/radspreadsheet/features/notes.md

 ### Deleting Notes

 To delete a note select it and click "Delete Note" from the context menu.
+You can apply the "Delete Note" command on a selection of cells and if there are notes included they will be deleted as well.

 #### Figure 4: Delete Note